Débora Arango: Personal life

-First years (1907-1930)
+First years (1907–1930)

-She was born on November 11, 1907 in the city of Medellín, Antioquia, daughter of the couple formed by the merchant María Arango Díaz and Elvira Pérez.
+Arango was born on November 11, 1907, in the city of Medellín, Antioquia, daughter of the couple formed by the merchant María Arango Díaz and Elvira Pérez.
 She was the seventh of 11 siblings in a high class family.
 From an early age she contracted malaria, because of that, she spent several seasons with family members who lived in the suburbs during her childhood.
 Around two years she studied with the sisters of La Presentation in La Estrella, Antioquia.
 In the library of her aunt, she discovered philosophers and writers of all tendencies and through her brothers, medical students, she accessed anatomy books that allowed the study of the human body.
-Her rebelliousness began as a child, when in complicity with some relatives she dressed as a man and went out riding, an activity censored for the women of the time because "that was a man thing"..
+Her rebelliousness began as a child, when in complicity with some relatives she dressed as a man and went out riding, an activity censored for the women of the time because "that was a man thing".
 She returned to Medellín and entered the María Auxiliadora school.
 In this institution she was a student of the Italian sister Maria Rabaccia, who learned about the artistic abilities of the young Débora and encouraged her to move forward in the world of painting.
 In those years of the second decade of the twentieth century, women were not granted the same bachelor's degree that men received, but a certificate of studies.
 In the female curriculum emphasis was placed on the teaching of tasks that qualified them for a future domestic performance, such as dressmaking and culinary, and others that were believed to contribute to the cultivation of their personality, such as crafts, music and sometimes painting.

-Start of her career (1931-1938)
+Start of her career (1931–1938)

 In 1931 the painter Eladio Vélez returned to Medellín, began to give private classes in his house; to which Débora came to study painting.
 The following year, Vélez entered as a teacher at the Institute of Fine Arts and the girl enrolled.
 She learned drawing and watercolor and practiced mainly portrait, for about four years.
 The classes focused on the drawing of plaster figures and still lifes.
 But the artist got bored with the academic routine and got permission to go out and paint the different urban scenes outside.
 In these works done in watercolor, the atmosphere of the city is very well reflected in the modernization process, marked by the tram, cars and people.
 Maestro Pedro Nel Gómez returned to Medellín after studying in Italy, and by 1935 he started the frescoes of the Municipal Palace.
 Débora communicated with him to admit her as a disciple in his workshop; there she felt more at ease and identified with his concepts and his more expressive technique; from him she learned the dynamics of form, the vitality of movement and coloring.
 She practiced especially watercolor, technique with which she represented urban motifs, still-lifes, animals and human figure.